 - Workflow friction reduction.
 Analytics tools pass and surface insights easily across departments and systems.
 These systems complement existing infrastructure and expand your team’s existing capabilities.

 - Results Interpretation.
 Once you’ve collected and organized your data, healthcare analytics tools like Arcadia Vista can help you interpret it.

 These benefits create a positive snowball effect for propelling your organization towards improved and cost-effective outcomes.
-The question then becomes how does your organization delegate healthcare analytic software implementation?
-Let’s review how to answer this question in the next section.
+However, because healthcare analytics require detailed implementation procedures, your organization needs to choose a provider they can trust.
+Let's explore the implementation hurdles you must jump through in the next section.